How Laundry Businesses Can Use Facebook Ads

 So, I wanted to talk about one of these areas — paid social ads — and how they can indeed help laundry businesses big and small.

-The truth is that many social platforms, most notably Facebook, have started to decrease the reach of organic posts.
+The truth is that many social platforms, most notably Facebook, have started to decrease the reach of organic posts by businesses.
 Users want to see content from their friends and families, not so much your business.

 The answer then is to become a business that pays to play – by running social media ads.
-This article will walk you through why you’d want to run ads on social media, how to create ads for Facebook and Instagram, and a few tips to ensure sure your ads are seen by the right people.
+This article will walk you through why you’d want to run ads on social media, how to create ads for Facebook and Instagram, and a few tips for making sure your ads are seen by the right people.

 Why Would A Laundry Business Need Ads On Social Media?